espinr/eudi-srv-web-issuing-frontend-eudiw-py/README.md

 ## 3. Frequently Asked Questions

-### A. How to make your local EUDIW Issuer available on the Internet?
+### A. How to make your local EUDIW Issuer Front-end available on the Internet?

 Please see detailed instructions in [install.md](install.md#4-make-your-local-eudiw-issuer-available-on-the-internet-optional).

-### B. How to add a new credential to the issuer ?

-Please see detailed instructions in [api_docs/add_credential.md](api_docs/add_credential.md).

-### E. How can I create a credential offer to issue a credential?
+### B. How can I create a credential offer to issue a credential?

 Please see detailed instructions in [api_docs/credential_offer.md](api_docs/credential_offer.md).

-### F. Can I test the pre-authorized flow?
+### C. Can I test the pre-authorized flow?

 Yes.
 Please see how in [api_docs/pre-authorized.md](api_docs/pre-authorized.md).

-### H. Can I run the issuer front end in a Docker container?
+### D. Can I run the EUDIW Issuer Front-end end in a Docker container?

 Yes.
 Please see how in [Install Docker](install.md#6-docker).